 A team’s weekly score is based on the addition of the physical rider’s score to that of the non-physical rider.
 A team may take one result forward from each week of racing and a total of 5 weeks make up the final league table.
 This final league will form the seeding for the Grand finale.

 The Derny Cup will be made up of a 7-week regular season with a Grand Finale day, on Thursday of the 8th week, to define the Derny World Champions

 The Derny Cup non-physical rider must be riding with a keyboard, game controllers are not allowed to be used.

-A Derny Cup Omnium will be live-scored if there are a total of at least 3 Derny teams in one of the events.
-The decision whether an omnium is live and not live is made by the events committee and their decision is final.
+A Derny Cup Omnium will be live-scored if there are a total of at least 3 Derny teams in one of the activities.
+The decision whether an omnium is live and not live is made by the activities committee and their decision is final.
 Heart rate Data is required from all physical riders that partake in the Derny Cup.
 Failure to provide this data will result in the rider being disqualified from the Omnium.
 Whilst it is not required, it is encouraged that non-physical riders also provide heart rate data.

 The Grand finale will take place in a single day, on Thursday of week 8, and contain the top 8 teams from the regular season final league table:

 4 Quarter Finals which will be based on regular season seeding.

 2 Semi Finals

 All Race will be head-to-head races and conducted in line with the CVR World Cup Omnium Format.